scommons/scommons-client/README.md

 ## Documentation

-You can find documentation [here](https://scommons.org/scommons-client)
+You can find more documentation [here](https://scommons.org/scommons-client)